|About Woolly Wormhead|

 Hats are, to me, the perfect playground for all of my passion and drive as a fibre artist.
 From a young age I have loved exploring textiles and the way they are formed.
 By the age of 10 I was starting to experiment with hand-dyeing, machine sewing, and designing and making my own clothes.
 By my 20s I was creating original Fair Isle and Intarsia hand-knits, using my own hand-dyed yarn.

-My Hat journey is the result of a lifelong quest to further my knowledge base, be it through engineering, a Textiles degree, pattern cutting or whatever specialised skill I have been drawn to in order to further my exploration of the 3D form.
+My Hat journey is the result of a lifelong quest to further my knowledge base, be it through electronic engineering, Textiles degrees, pattern cutting or whatever specialised skill I have been drawn to in order to further my exploration of the 3D form.
 A tactile process person that needs to build and touch, I have constantly developed my personal knowledge; the result is a pattern range that reflects my constantly developing skill set.
 I will spend hours solving problems, working through a process that leads me down many paths until finally, I have a pattern, or perhaps several that I want to share with people.
 Increasingly, I feel as if my patterns are sharing my learning adventure.

 There is also a deep desire to share knitting knowledge, to teach and develop a skill that is practical and clothes us, keeping us warm.
 By also teaching workshops I hope to inspire others to feel passionate about the way they create textiles, the way they wear them and the way we, as a society, regard our wardrobes.
 This commitment to the things we wear, how we wear them and the importance of expressing ourselves through the things we make, has led me to live in a unique setting which I often blog about.